USAFA-ECE/ece382/_sources/Assignments/project.md

 1. **[5 Points]** Questions:
     - Prepare to answer questions about your design choices.
     - Be ready to address inquiries regarding implementation of additional functionality in your project.
-    - Note that the question component extends beyond the 7-minute presentation by an additional 2 minutes.
+    - Note that the question component extends beyond the 6-minute presentation by an additional 2 minutes.
 1. **Timing**:
-    - Points will be deducted for exceeding the 7-minute limit.
+    - Points will be deducted for exceeding the 6-minute limit.
-    - **The presentation will be halted at the 8-minute mark, and credit will not be given for parts not discussed.**  Therefore, practice!
+    - **The presentation will be halted at the 7-minute mark, and credit will not be given for parts not discussed.**  Therefore, **practice!**
     - Emphasize the importance of professional timing in a presentation, considering its impact on the audience and subsequent speakers.
 1. **Submission**:
     - Submit your `MS PowerPoint pptx` file to your instructor **NLT L34 0700**.
 Your slides will be played on your instructor's PC for smooth transitions between speakers.
 Make sure to send a pptx file and not a Keynote file unless your instructor has approved it.